nabiieee/nabiieee/README.md

 ## 👋 Hello, I'm Sucharita!

-I'm a Computer Science student starting my journey into Data Analytics.
+I'm a Computer Engineering student starting my journey into Data Analytics.
 I'm currently learning the fundamentals of data analysis and building projects to apply what I learn in a practical way.

 This GitHub is a record of my progress — including my first projects, experiments, and improvements over time.
 My goal is to develop strong analytical thinking and learn how to communicate insights using data.